Kirbtop/PvzDle/README.md

 The goal of the game is to guess the Today's plant!<br>
 Every day, a new plant is chosen for you to guess, if you continuously getting it right, you will increase your<br>
 win-streak, if you lose a game, you will lose your win-streak too.<br>
-Every plant that's in the Game you can normally can use in the original game, plants that you cannot use via normal play (like vasebreaker or conveyor-belt level) <br>
-or unused isn't on the list of chosen plant.<br>
+Every plant that's in the Game you can normally can use in the original game, plants that you cannot use via normal play <br>(like vasebreaker or conveyor-belt level) or unused isn't on the list of chosen plant.<br>
 In total, you have 6 guesses per day, if you spent all your guesses, you lose.<br><br>